Shu-AFK/Datatransmission/README.md

 ## 6. Contributing

 We welcome all contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTE.md) for detailed information on how you can contribute.
+Please read our [CONTRIBUTING.md](CONTRIBUTING) for detailed information on how you can contribute.

 ## 7. License

 This project is distributed under the MIT License.
 See our [LICENSE](LICENSE.txt) for more details.

+## 8. Code of Conduct

+To ensure we all stay on the same page about the behavior that crafts a more productive and enjoyable space, a Code of Conduct is outlined for this project.
+Find the Code of Conduct [here](CODE_OF_CONDUCT.md), and keep spreading positivity!